evavanweenen/bike2csv/README.md

 Parse any file obtained from a bike computer to a csv file.
 This packages supports the following file extensions: `.fit`, `.FIT`, `.pwx` and `.tcx`.
+The package might also work for converting files from other workout types (e.g. running, swimming) to csv, but has not been tested yet for this purpose.
+Feel free to do so and raise issues!

 ## Installation
 The package is available under pypi: